jpcastillo/DBMS-Online-Messenger/README.md

-DMS-Online-Messenger
+DBMS-Online-Messenger
 ====================

-Instant Messenger in Java
+Instant Messenger in Java written for Database Management Systems course at UC Riverside.